hivemq/hivemq-policy-cookbooks/transformation/voltage-normalization/README.md

 ```

 ### Transformation function
-In HiveMQ Data Hub from version 4.23 we support JavaScript to transform incoming MQTT
+In HiveMQ Data Hub version 4.23 and later, we support JavaScript for the transformation of incoming MQTT
 messages.

 The following script normalizes voltage readings from Volts, Millivolts, and Kilovolts to Volts: